 I was rather chilly, even in my quilt like puffa jacket, so those veg still shining on the plot must, quite literally, be freezing.
 How do they do it, these tough but tasty, hardy veg?
 Everything winter throws at them, they seem to shake off.

 Take curly kale for example.
 Nothing has ever killed this brilliant leafy green in my 5 years of growing.
 All winter, every year, I get a solid supply of kale from 4 plants.
 When I pick leaves, they even shoot replacement ones.

 Bizarrely, my kale has suffered more from summer whitefly than rubbish winter weather.

 I love these types of veg.
 I’ve banged on about being a fan of the dependables loads before, but I never tire of them.
-Those veg that keep on producing when times are tough are worth their weight in gold.
+Those veg that keep on producing when times are tough is worth their weight in gold.

-Perpetual spinach is another veg happy to endure sub zero temperatures, wind and snow.
+Perpetual spinach is another veg happy to endure sub-zero temperatures, wind, and snow.
 A type of chard, the verdant green leaves will also keep coming the more you pick them.
 Chard is a real winter staple for me, and one I’ll fold into curries, spread on pizzas, or just serve as a healthy side dish.

 Leeks will be on the ropes after a hard frost or smattering of snow but they fight back and recover.
 I leave them in the ground all winter, picking as and when I need them.
 The small ones are brilliant too, as they’ll sit happily until spring, before putting a growth spurt on as the weather warms up.